2027 UEFA European Under-21 Championship qualification Group G

-Group G of the 2027 UEFA European Under-21 Championship qualifying competition consists of five teams: Netherands, Norway, Slovenia, Israel, and Bosnia and Herzegovina.
+Group G of the 2027 UEFA European Under-21 Championship qualifying competition consists of five teams: Netherlands, Norway, Slovenia, Israel, and Bosnia and Herzegovina.
 The composition of the nine groups in the qualifying group stage was decided by the draw held on 6 February 2025 at the UEFA headquarters in Nyon, Switzerland, with the teams seeded according to their coefficient ranking.